Duchy College Rural Business School

 The Duchy College Rural Business School was founded in 2006.
-It is part of the Cornwall College Group and its main purpose is to provide a range of services that meet the needs of rural communities, including training opportunities, business support and an ongoing research programme.
-Richard Soffe is Director of the Rural Business School.
+It is part of the Cornwall College Group, and its main purpose is to provide a range of services that meet the needs of rural communities, including training opportunities, business support, and an ongoing research program.
+Richard Soffe is director of the Rural Business School.

 Facilities

 The Rural Business School is located on two sites: Stoke Climsland in the east of the county of Cornwall and also at Rosewarne in the west.
 It has a research outpost at Exeter University in Devon and an office in the National Farmers' Union building in Exeter.

 Rural Business Research

-Rural Business Research (RBR) is a team of British researchers working in the areas of farming, the environment and rural business.
-It is a consortium of academic units delivering projects for government, levy-funded research bodies, research councils, and commercial clients.
+Rural Business Research (RBR) is a team of British researchers working in the areas of farming, the environment, and rural business.
+It is a consortium of academic units delivering projects for the government, levy-funded research bodies, research councils, and commercial clients.
 It runs the Farm Business Survey, which it carries out for Defra.